okyeron/OMX-27/Docs.md

 - Encoder button sends CC 26 (100 on press, 0 on release)
 - Encoder turn sends CC 28 (127 on CW, 0 on CCW)

+## Sub-Modes

+### Note Select

+### Pattern Params

+### Step Record

+Holding F1 + a Pattern Key will enter Step Record Mode.

+Enter notes from the keyboard and the sequence step will automatically advance to the next step.

+You can use the encoder button to skip a step (making no change)

+Turn the encoder to change octave for the note you enter.

 # MIDI Switch for the mini TRS jack connection